OfficeDev/office-js-docs-pr/docs/design/first-run-experience-patterns.md

 ## Value placemat

-The value placement communicates your add-in's value proposition through logo placement, a clearly stated value proposition, feature highlights or summary, and a call-to-action.
+The value placemat communicates your add-in's value proposition through logo placement, a clearly stated value proposition, feature highlights or summary, and a call-to-action.

 *Figure 4.
 A value placemat with logo, clear value proposition, feature summary, and call-to-action*